eejeet/mytasks/README.md

 5. **Configure environment variables:**

-    - Open the `.env` file and set your database credentials, SMTP settings, and other environment variables ( due to time limit, SMTP configration not added in project:setup commnad).
+    - Open the `.env` file and set your SMTP credentials and settings, and other environment variables ( due to time limit, SMTP configration not added in project:setup commnad).

 <!-- 6. **Run Frontend :**